Binned Spectral Power Loss for Improved Prediction of Chaotic Systems: Introduction

-We aim to address the following open question: \textit{How can we develop a universally adaptable method that seamlessly integrates into any existing deep learning forecast architecture to mitigate spectral bias and improve stability while maintaining computational efficiency?} In this work, we propose a novel approach to tackle this challenge, with a particular focus on its application in forecasting chaotic dynamical systems.
+We aim to address the following open question: \textit{What is a universally implementable augmentation for the deep learning of chaotic dynamical systems so that spectral bias may be mitigated and invariant statistics be preserved with minimal impact on computational cost?} In this work, we propose such an approach, with a particular focus on its application in forecasting turbulent flows.

-\textbf{Contributions :} The contributions of this paper is as follows: First, we introduce the Binned Spectral Power (BSP) Loss, a novel approach to address the spectral bias of arbitrary neural forecasting models.
+\textbf{Contributions :} The contributions of this paper are as follows: First, we introduce the Binned Spectral Power (BSP) Loss, a novel approach to address the spectral bias of arbitrary neural forecasting models.
 By focusing on preserving the distribution of energy across different spatial scales instead of relying solely on pointwise comparisons, our method enhances the stability and quality of long-term predictions.
 Second, our proposed framework is architecture agnostic, easily deployable, and requires minimum additional hyperparameter tuning.
 This ensures that our approach remains broadly applicable, computationally feasible, and adaptable to a variety of dynamical systems.
 Third, we show that the BSP loss can actually mitigate the spectral bias using a synthetic example from \cite{rahaman2019spectral}.
 Fourth, we further examine the effectiveness of our method through extensive testing on the forecasting of the following complex and high-dimensional chaotic systems: Kolmogorov flow \citep{obukhov1983kolmogorov}, a 2D benchmark for chaotic systems used for various studies \citep{kochkov2021machine}, a high Reynolds number flow over NACA0012 airfoil \citep{towne2023database} and the 3D homogeneous isotropic turbulence \citep{mohan2020spatio}.
 Our results indicate that the proposed loss function significantly improves both predictive stability and spectral accuracy, mitigating common limitations of deep learning models in capturing fine-scale structures over long forecasting horizons.